Nexis-Network/homepage/content/docs/manage/databases.md

 ### Delete a database with the API

-The following Exzo Network API method deletes the specified database.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/deleteprojectbranchdatabase).
+The following Nexis Network API method deletes the specified database.
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/deleteprojectbranchdatabase).

 ```text
 DELETE /projects/{project_id}/branches/{branch_id}/databases/{database_name}